 3. Forgive.
 My father provided me unconditional love.
 There was no mistake I ever made for which he did not forgive me immediately.
 He never held a grudge and never showed disappointment in me.
 At times in my life, I was ungrateful, angry, immature, impatient, and close-minded.
 He never showed me that it bothered him.
 He understood me.
 He just kept being my father.
 Forgive quickly and keep loving your child.

 4. Perspective.
 My father always had perspective and instilled it in me.
 I must have complained to him a thousand times about all things trivial.
 In his calm and measured voice, he settled me down.
 He didn’t allow me to waste time on pettiness.
-He taught me that we only have a limited time on earth and that we should use it for good purpose.
+He taught me that we only have limited time and that we should use it for good purpose.
 My father didn’t yell or complain.
 He was patient and kind.
 He defined his role as a father and always stuck to his plan.
 Be a grounding force for your child.

 9. Self-Esteem.
 My Dad taught me to be proud of who I am.
-He taught not to want to be anyone else.
-I remember telling him that kids at school were making fun of my big nose and ears.
+He taught me not to want to be anyone else.
+I told him that kids at school were making fun of my big nose and ears.
 He said, “Andrew, your nose and ears are a combination of your parents’ nose and ears and your grandparents’ nose and ears.
 Your nose and ears are very special.
 It’s not how they look, it’s where they came from that matters.
 Be proud of your nose and ears.”
 That’s all I ever needed to hear.
 I never worried much about my nose and ears again even though the teasing continued.
 Make connections with your child that build self-esteem.

 10. Embrace.
 After my father passed away, I found a letter he wrote to a friend in which he discussed his disdain for a house guest who made racist remarks.
 He told her that he no longer would participate in any activities during which she was present because he was so offended by her racism.
 I was so fortunate to grow up in a household where I never heard either of my parents ever make a derogatory remark about a person based on gender, race, religion, or any other classification.
 My father once said to me, “Andrew, be too busy finding ways to maximize your potential that you don’t have time to judge others.”
 Teach your children to embrace all people regardless of race, gender, or any other difference.